romainducrocq/wheelcc/README.md

 However, <ins>the order of arguments passed matters</ins>: they are parsed only in this order, any other order will fail!
 ```
 $ wheelcc --help
-Usage: wheelcc [Help] [Debug] [Preprocess] [Include] [Link] [Linkdir] [Linklib] [Output] FILES
+Usage: wheelcc [Help] [Debug] [Preprocess] [Link] [Optimize...]
+[Include...]
+[Linkdir...]
+[Linklib...]
+[Output] FILES

 [Help]:
     --help  print help and exit

 [Debug]:
     -v          enable verbose mode
-    (Test/Debug build only):
+    (Test|Debug build only):
     --lex       print  lexing    stage and exit
     --parse     print  parsing   stage and exit
     --validate  print  semantic  stage and exit
     --tacky     print  interm    stage and exit
     --codegen   print  assembly  stage and exit
     --codeemit  print  emission  stage and exit

 [Preprocess]:
     -E  enable macro expansion with gcc

-[Include]:
-    -I<includedir>  add a list of paths to include path

 [Link]:
     -S  compile, but do not assemble and link
     -c  compile and assemble, but do not link

-[Linkdir]:
+[Optimize...]:
+    (Level 1):
+    --fold-constants              enable  constant folding
+    --propagate-copies            enable  copy propagation
+    --eliminate-unreachable-code  enable  unreachable code elimination
+    --eliminate-dead-stores       enable  dead store elimination
+    --optimize                    enable  all level 1 optimizations
+    -O1                           alias   for --optimize

+[Include...]:
+    -I<includedir>  add a list of paths to include path

+[Linkdir...]:
     -L<linkdir>  add a list of paths to link path

-[Linklib]:
+[Linklib...]:
     -l<libname>  link with a list of library files

 [Output]:
     -o <file>  write the output into <file>

 FILES:  list of .c files to compile
 ```

 ### Errors